no-hive/simple_bridge/README.md

 ### What you won't find in this repo

 The communication between contracts on different networks is up to a network of off-chain nodes.
 You can find them in original hackathon repo, linked above.
-There, it is built on Golang language, however, you can build your own version on any language - just make it run in docker container and make sure you understand that for mainnet version you will need independent operators and the mechanics.
+There, it is built on Golang language, however, you can build your own version on any language - just make it run in docker container and make sure you understand that for mainnet version you will need independent operators network.

 ### Extra comments